Kafiirr/KafirSpace/README.md

 # The Adventures of Captain Kafir

-A short 3D action game
+A short 3D action games

 Our hero, Captain Kafir, blasts through space, seeking adventure.
 What will he find?